 Note: Currently there is no official comparison available.
-Let’s compare the portals.
+Let’s compare the portals (free vs. paid).

 Logincyberdemo(.)com is used as a test site for the Evilginx/ AiTM blog post.
-Interesting is the difference between the free and premium plan for the newly discovered domain name.
+Interesting is the difference between the free and premium plans for the newly discovered domain name.

 - Light theme = free

 - Dark theme = premium

 In Defender TI Premium there is more data based on reputation and insights.
 Defender TI Premium shows Reputation-based score and analytics insights.
 The domain is newly registered and shows the label; New subdomain 6 days ago.
 Microsoft gives the domain a reputation score of 65; calculated based on Registar/ Resolving IP Address rule. ( 0-100 higher more suspicious)

 Interesting is the data section.
 Part of the data is additional RAW data which is discovered based on the domain.
 Here is a difference; where the free version shows loading errors for Whois, Host Pairs, and Cookies, (not loading when copying the same URL).